openheimerfinger/VaxPIPE/readme.md

 # VaxPIPE
 ### An Automated Pipeline for Multi-Epitope Vaccine Development
 > *The development of multi-epitope vaccines in silico has revolutionized how we generate new immunogen possibilities.
-Here we introduce VaxG, a software that follows a pipeline based on leading works published in the literature.*
+Here we introduce VaxPIPE, a software that follows a pipeline based on leading works published in the literature.*

 ## 1. INSTALATION
 ### • Tutorial